 Natural family planning, or the rhythm method of birth control, relies on knowledge of the ovulatory cycle to avoid intercourse during fertile periods.
 With this method, the woman predicts her time of ovulation based upon the time of the last menstrual period, changes in cervical mucus, and basal body temperature.
 A major advantage of this method is that it does not present any medical risks.
-In the general population, this method has an effectiveness rate of only 75% to 80% [48].
+In the general population, this method has an effectiveness rate of only 75% to 80%, mainly due to related to inconsistencies in tracking [48].
 For women with diabetes, the failure rate may be even greater, as they are more likely to have irregular menstrual cycles.